Agent portal and information

 Hobart the southern capital of Tasmania is one of Australia’s oldest cities and consequently boasts some of the oldest and most well renowned educational institutions in Australia.
 Launceston, Devonport and Burnie are in Northern Tasmania and offer prospective students opportunities borne from studying in smaller, more supportive communities.

-Because the cities are smaller and safe there is a culture to walk everywhere, however, there is also a great public transport systems that offer concessions for student travellers.
+Because the cities are smaller and safe there is a culture to walk everywhere, however, there is also a great public transport system that offers concessions for student travellers.

 Tasmania benefits from having one university, The University of Tasmania and one vocational provider, TasTAFE, which deliver programs in almost 20 campuses to over 70 000 students across Tasmania.
 The University of Tasmania, TasTAFE, government and business share unique relationships that are not found in other parts of Australia which have multiple providers.